January 5th 2022: Went to Ventanilla Nature Reserve which is mostly swamp and crocodiles but has some other wildlife thrown in for good measure.

 May 22nd 2022: I take the late morning train into the city where I am staying at the Montcalm at the Brewery Hotel in the Barbican area.

-Whilst in town I go to the visa office to get an Indian Visa ready for my return in December.
+May 23rd 2022: Whilst in town I go to the visa office to get an Indian Visa ready for my return to Goa in December.

 May 25th 2022: I receive notification that my passport has been despatched.